Study of time evolution of the bend-over energy in the energetic particle spectrum at a parallel shock: Summary and Conclusions

-Hybrid codes are effective to study particles acceleration and shock evolution self-consistently.
-However, it is often interesting to study the shock acceleration of energetic particles with some pre-determined shock conditions, e.g., geometry, compression ratio, magnetic fields, shock speed, and magnetic turbulence models, so it is useful to study shock acceleration by calculating test particles' trajectories.
-In addition, since test particle simulations need much less computation resources, it is possible for us to study particles acceleration with more statistics, in larger computation space and time.
-In this paper, we study parallel shock acceleration with numerical simulations of large amount of test particles' trajectories by solving the Newton-Lorentz equation with magnetic turbulence.
-The shock is simplified to be without thickness.
-In addition, we set static magnetic turbulence superimposed on the static background magnetic field.
+The well-known hybrid code is an effective approach to study particle acceleration and shock evolution self-consistently.
+It is, however, of interest to study the shock acceleration of energetic particles with some pre-determined shock conditions, e.g., geometry, compression ratio, magnetic fields, shock speed, and magnetic turbulence models.
+In addition, since test-particle simulations require much less computational resources, it is possible for us to study particle acceleration with more statistics in larger computation space and time.
+In this paper, we focus on particle acceleration at the parallel shock with numerical calculations of the trajectories of test particles by solving the equation of motion in turbulent magnetic fields.
+We simplify the shock to be an infinitely thin plane, and assume static magnetic turbulence superimposed on the static background magnetic field.

-From our simulations it is found that charged particles can be accelerated to a very high energy level, some particles can even get energy gain of hundreds of times of their initial energy in milliseconds.
-Furthermore, the shock accelerated particles from simulations show a double power law spectrum.
-The power law index of the lower energy range approximately agrees with the power law index model by \citet[]{Decker1986}, but the power law index of the higher energy range is more than twice of the theoretical value by \citet[]{Decker1986}.
-It is also found that from simulations the bend-over energy, which is between the two energy ranges of the double power law spectrum, increases as time goes on.
+Our simulations indicate that charged particles can be accelerated to high energies, and even the energy gains of some particles can reach a few hundreds of times of their initial energy within several hundred milliseconds.
+We find that the energy spectrum of the shock-accelerated particles from simulations shows \textbf{a power law with an exponential tail.} The spectral index of the lower energy range agrees well with the theoretical power law index model by \citet[]{Decker1986}.
+It is also found that from simulations the bend-over energy increases with time.